-Section 5.3.9 of the NEWIOU SSSW ROD states that Alternative #17 (Land Use Controls) is the selected remedial action for this site, because PAH concentrations in the soil exceed levels that allow for unlimited use and unrestricted exposure.
+Section 5.3.9 of the NEWIOU SSSW ROD states that Alternative #17 (Land Use Controls) is the selected remedial action for this site, because PAH concentrations in the soil exceed levels that allow for unrestricted use and unlimited exposure.
 The Air Force is to restrict residential development and unauthorized disturbance and relocation of soil at this site.